MicrosoftDocs/azure-docs/articles/cosmos-db/mongodb-migrate-databricks.md

 ## Add dependencies

-You need to add the Mongo Spark Connector library to your cluster to connect to both native MongoDB and Azure Cosmos DB API for Mongo endpoints.
+You need to add the MongoDB Connector for Spark library to your cluster to connect to both native MongoDB and Azure Cosmos DB API for MongoDB endpoints.
 In your cluster, select **Libraries** > **Install New** > **Maven**, and then add `org.mongodb.spark:mongo-spark-connector_2.12:3.0.1` in Maven coordinates.

 ![Diagram of adding databricks cluster dependencies.](./media/mongodb-migrate-databricks/databricks-cluster-dependencies.png)